Xiǎopéngyǒu, guò xīnnián

 They can also draw what they understand in terms of the celebration activities.

 Of course you can ask the students to act out these activities or have them done bit by bit in a course of several days.
-Just keep in mind, 2019 is going to be the year of PIG and Chinese New Year comes on Feb 05!
+Just keep in mind, following the year of the tiger, 2023 is going to be the year of the rabbit and it falls on Jan 22!

 How to Get the Resource